 Chapter Two of my first book, Getting Passion out of Your Profession: How to keep loving your living come what may, focuses on Projecting Professional Self-Worth, and includes three of my all time favourite quotations which, when considering championing the worth and value of our administrative professionals–especially this week–are very timely, indeed.

 As is our confidence, so is our capacity.

 Use what talents you possess; The woods would be very silent if no birds sang there except those that sang best.

-Whether or not there is a "Rose" among your support staff, and whether or not you're in a position of official leadership and influence, make this day, this week or any other time this year, the time to encourage administrative professionals in your workplace to increase their confidence and capacity, acknowledge the value and contribution of their own "songs" and be proud of the importance, prestige and power of their essential positions.
+Whether or not there is a “rose” among your support staff, and whether or not you’re in a position of official leadership and influence, make this day, this week or any other time this year, the time to encourage executive assistants, administrative professionals and other support staff in your workplace to increase their confidence and capacity, acknowledge the value and contribution of their “songs,” and honour the importance, prestige and power of their essential positions.

 And, my very last word, remember: every bird likes the sound of its own song, as the old saying goes.
 So, for goodness sake know your executive assistants’, administrative professionals’ and support staff members’ names!